Missouri Voters Approve Medicaid Expansion Despite Resistance From Republican Leaders

 Despite strong opposition from Republicans and rural voters, Missouri on Tuesday joined 37 states and the District of Columbia in expanding its Medicaid program.

-Voters in Missouri approved Amendment 2, creating a state constitutional amendment that will open Medicaid eligibility to include healthy adults starting on July 1, 2021.
+Voters in Missouri approved creating a state constitutional amendment that will open Medicaid eligibility to include healthy adults starting on July 1, 2021.

 Voters approved expansion by a vote of 53.25% to 46.75%.
 A total of 1,263,776 voters weighed in on the measure.

-Missouri joins five other mostly conservative states which have passed Medicaid expansion via ballot initiatives, most recently Oklahoma which voted in the measure on June 30.
+Missouri joins five other mostly conservative states that have passed Medicaid expansion via ballot initiatives, most recently Oklahoma, which voted in the measure on June 30.
 Most of the remaining 12 states that haven't expanded Medicaid are Republican-leaning states in the South.

-Nika Cotton, the owner of Soulcentricitea, a newly opened tea shop in Kansas City, Missouri, woke to the news on Wednesday morning.
+Nika Cotton, the owner of Soulcentricitea, a newly opened tea shop in Kansas City, Mo., woke to the news on Wednesday morning.
 Cotton, whose children are 8 and 10, says she will qualify for health care coverage under expansion.

 "It takes a lot of stress off of my shoulders with having to think about how I'm going to take care of myself, how I'm going to be able to go and see a doctor and get the health care I need while I'm starting my business," Cotton says.

 Medicaid expansion, which states have the option of adopting as part of the Affordable Care Act, opens eligibility in the program to individuals and families with incomes up to 138% of the federal poverty level.
 The federal government covers 90% of expansion costs.
+A family of three, like Nika's, could make up to $29,974 to qualify

-Researchers from Washington University in Saint Louis, estimated in 2019 that around 230,000 people in Missouri would enroll for Medicaid if it were expanded.
+Researchers from Washington University in Saint Louis estimated in 2019 that around 230,000 people in Missouri would enroll for Medicaid if it were expanded.
 As of 2018, 9.3% of Missourians were uninsured.
-The study also showed expansion would save the state an estimated $39 million dollars a year largely by eliminating the need for other state health spending.
+The study also showed expansion would save the state an estimated $39 million a year, largely by eliminating the need for other state health spending.

 Missouri's adoption of expansion follows a trend of increasing support in largely Republican states, according to health policy expert Rachel Nuzum of the Commonwealth Fund.

-"What we've seen in our surveys over the years is when you take the labels off of the policies, when you take the Affordable Care Act label off, when you take Medicaid expansion off, and just start asking people whether or not you think low income families should have access to Medicaid coverage, the support is overwhelming," Nuzum says.
+"What we've seen in our surveys over the years is when you take the labels off of the policies, when you take the Affordable Care Act label off, when you take Medicaid expansion off and just start asking people whether or not you think low-income families should have access to Medicaid coverage, the support is overwhelming," Nuzum says.

 Support for expansion came largely from voters in and around the urban centers of Kansas City, Saint Louis, Springfield and Columbia.
 Voters in Kansas City, Mo., for example, approved the measure by 87.6%.